HumanCellAtlas/unity/README.md

 	* Once you have exported your OAuth credentials, you will need to have your client id whitelisted to allow it to make authenticated requests into the FireCloud API as per [OpenID Connect 1.0](http://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation)
 	* Send an email to <b>dsp-devops@broadinstitute.org</b> with your OAuth2 client ID so it can be added to the whitelist
-* <b>GCP Service Account keys</b>: Regardless of where the portal is deployed, it requires a Google Cloud Platform Service Account in order to make authenticated calls into FireCloud and Google Cloud Storage.
-Therefore, you must export the default service account key.
+* <b>GCP Service Account keys</b>: Regardless of where the portal is deployed, it requires three Google Cloud Platform Service Accounts in order to make authenticated calls into FireCloud, Google Cloud Storage, and Cloud SQL (if deploying in Kubernetes).
+Therefore, you must create these service account keys:
+.
 See https://developers.google.com/identity/protocols/OAuth2ServiceAccount for more information about service accounts.
 To export the credentials:
   * Log into your new GCP project
   * Click the navigation menu in the top left and select 'IAM & Admin	' > 'Service Accounts'
   * On entry 'Compute Engine default service account', click the 'Options' menu (far right) and select 'Create key'
   * Select 'JSON' and export and save the key locally
+  * Next, create two new service accounts with the following roles and export the keys:
+    * Storage Admin
+    * Cloud SQL Database Admin (this key is only needed for Kubernetes-based deployments)
 * <b>Enable GCP APIs</b>: The following Google Cloud Platform APIs must be enabled:
   * Google Compute Engine API
   * Google Cloud APIs